 Comment or drop us a line if something needs updating.
 Happy to give credit where it’s due!

-Summary of how to update your Egypt tourist Visa
+Summary of how to update your Egypt tourist Visa + Frequently Asked Questions

-- Where to renew your Egypt tourist visa?
+- Where do you renew your Egypt tourist visa?
 You must renew your Egypt tourist visa in person.
 You can’t renew it online.

-- Can I do this: Yes, you can do it 🙂
+- Can I do this?
+Yes, you can do it 🙂

-Download the Egypt Tourist Visa Renewal Cheat Sheet here
+Get the Egypt Visa Renewal Cheat Sheet

 What to Take to Renew your Egypt Tourist Visa